aws/amazon-vpc-cni-k8s/README.md

 Default: `false`

-If `ENABLE_POD_ENI` is set to `true`, in order for the kubelet to connect via TCP (for liveness or readiness probes) to pods that are using per pod security groups, `DISABLE_TCP_EARLY_DEMUX` should be set to `true` for `amazon-k8s-cni-init` container under `initcontainers`.
+If `ENABLE_POD_ENI` is set to `true`, for the kubelet to connect via TCP (for liveness or readiness probes) to pods that are using per pod security groups, `DISABLE_TCP_EARLY_DEMUX` should be set to `true` for `amazon-k8s-cni-init` the container under `initcontainers`.
 This will increase the local TCP connection latency slightly.
 Details on why this is needed can be found in this [#1212 comment](https://github.com/aws/amazon-vpc-cni-k8s/pull/1212#issuecomment-693540666).
 To use this setting, a Linux kernel version of at least 4.6 is needed on the worker node.